brokebit/SolarDataLogger/Readme.md

 - hum - Get current humidity
 - mem - Get free heap memory
 - ver - Get firmware version

+# OTA
+- Firmware is download via https from any URL.
+The firmware looks for a file that is the mac address in all caps.
+- Firmware URL is defined in : OTA_BASE_URL (without the filename)

 # What can you do with it?